rakuten-ads/Rakuten-Reward-Native-iOS/doc/Objective-C/APIReference/README.md

 | Parameter | Description
 | --- | ---
-| signIn | Whether the user is singin or not
+| signIn | Whether the user is signed in or not
-| unclaimedMissionCount | Number of unclaim mission
+| unclaimedMissionCount | Number of unclaimed missions
 | point | Reward SDK Point
 | currentPointRank | `MemberPointRank`; member points and rank, persistent & loaded separately
 | getName | Get user's username